eBay/akutan/docs/kafka.md

 In the best case, we've seen Kafka remote read performance in the range of 250-350 MiB/sec, while our disks can read at 500-800 MiB/sec.
 Sadly, Kafka's consumer protocol was not designed for high throughput.
-The results aren't so bad that Kafka is entirely unusable for Beam, but it is a significant concern.
+The results aren't so bad that Kafka is entirely unusable for Akutan, but it is a significant concern.

 ### Write performance

-This section focuses on how fast the log can handle appends coming from Beam's API tier.
+This section focuses on how fast the log can handle appends coming from Akutan's API tier.
 We measured the throughput of log appends in Kafka, comparing both a single-broker Kafka cluster and a three-broker Kafka cluster.